 Official scores will need to be submitted to KSU by ETS.

-Yes, even if you are applying for an assistantship, you need to sign Section I of the form.
+Yes, even if you are applying for an assistantship, you need to sign Section I of the form and upload to Graduate School website.
 The University will not admit you without this signed form (original signature—no copies accepted).

 You will need to provide evidence that you have financial support for each dependent you bring by filling out all three sections (mandatory) of the "Affidavit of Financial Support" form (original signature required—no copies accepted).